yildiztugba/HYKWebsite/planning/backlog.md

 - As an **owner** I want the user to see organization's main goal so that I can give the user clear understanding.

   - Given the owner want to see main goal strikingly, it should be with a picture under the navigation bar.

+- As a **user** I want to see brief information about the website and a picture related to the organization so that I can understand what the organization is about.

+  - Given the user wants to read more information, there should be a "discover more" button.

 ## Should-Have